EPazeraDigitalFactory/greeter-kata/README.md

 From Dave Thomas' [Code Kata site](http://codekata.com/).

 ## The Exercise
-Today we'll be working on a code kata called the Greeter Kata that I have customized for the exercise.
+Today we'll be working on a code kata called the Greeter Kata that has been customized for the exercise.
 The intent of this kata is to give the team an opportunity to get a feel for the Test-Driven Development (TDD) workflow without dealing with the challenges of a large scale codebase that was not written test-first.
 It will incrementally introduce some common challenges and approaches for dealing with them.

 ## The Greeter Feature
 Upon logging into ACME Online Systems a user will be greeted.
 The greeting will provide a personlized welcome message.